Parkinson’s Disease: In the Shadow of Alzheimer’s

 Defeating Parkinson’s Disease

 Parkinson’s disease research received a big boost on April 2 when the Obama White House announced an ambitious and advanced new effort to study the brain and develop strategies to fight currently incurable neurodegenerative illnesses such as Alzheimer’s and Parkinson’s disease.
 The $100 million dollar project is called the BRAIN Initiative (BRAIN being a backronym for Brain Research through Advanced Innovative Neurotechnologies).
 While the project doesn’t launch until 2014, the Parkinson’s Disease Foundation couldn’t be more thrilled, writing on their website, “What a wonderful way to kick off Parkinson’s Awareness Month!
 As our community knows all too well, so much is unknown about how the brain functions at a healthy state and what is occurring when the brain fails to function properly.
 We are very hopeful that the Initiative can answer questions and create tools that will be directly applicable to our understanding of, and better treatment for, Parkinson’s disease.”

 If you wish to get involved and make a difference yourself, visit the Parkinson’s Disease Awareness Month site to download the free tool kit 30 Ways to Increase Awareness of Parkinson’s Disease and access a number of other educational and awareness raising resources.

-For a more very detailed treatment of Parkinson’s disease, including information about medications and therapies, read Parkinson’s Disease in the Elderly in our article archive.
+For a more very detailed treatment of Parkinson’s disease, including information about medications and therapies, read Parkinson’s Disease in the Elderly on our Planning and Advice page.